Walk-through

 Where to look next

-- Getting started; install, config, and first run
+- Getting started: install, scaffold, and first run